funnymania/Progressive-Web-Assembly-App/docs/reviewMevent01.md

 [X] add a clear everything button

-[] clear contents from each queue entry also expose some 'x' button of sorts to REMOVE a queue item itself (queue capacity decreases from 4 to 3 for instance on clicking x)
+[X] remove an item for the queue (accomplished by setting content  == emptyTe. this is for just after you add something, but it's not correct)

-[] adding capacity beyond window width should wrap (ideally without bringing up scroll bars)
+[X] adding capacity beyond window width should wrap (ideally without bringing up scroll bars)

-[] light blue border around queue entries that are incomplete orange slightly reddish border around queue entries which are conflicts
+[X] light blue border around queue entries that are incomplete orange slightly reddish border around queue entries which are conflicts

 Code